 Please review the rules for court certification, as they differ from state-to-state.
 Be advised that in addition to the court certification rules specified by the state, Willamette University College of Law requires the successful completion of Evidence and Professional Responsibility, and is in good academic standing (2.30 cumulative GPA or higher) before the Dean will certify the student.
 This is information is also disclosed in the Law Student Handbook.

-For Oregon, a law student must: 1) Be duly enrolled in or have graduated from a law school approved by the American Bar Association; 2) Have completed legal studies amounting to at least four semesters of full-time law study or the equivalent amounting to not less than 50 credit hours; 3) Be of good character and be adequately trained to perform competently as a legal intern; and 4) Certify in writing to the dean of the law school that the student has read and is familiar with the Model Rules of Professional Conduct of the American Bar Association and the Oregon Rules of Professional Conduct of the Oregon State Bar.
+For Oregon, a law student must: 1) Be duly enrolled in or have graduated from a law school approved by the American Bar Association; 2) Have completed legal studies amounting to at least four semesters of full-time law study; 3) Be of good character and be adequately trained to perform competently as a legal intern; and 4) Certify in writing to the dean of the law school that the student has read and is familiar with the Model Rules of Professional Conduct of the American Bar Association and the Oregon Rules of Professional Conduct of the Oregon State Bar.
 Visit our forms library to review the details of the Oregon Court Appearance requirements.

 For Washington, a law student must: 1) Be a student duly enrolled in and in good academic standing at an approved law school; 2) Successfully completed not less than two-thirds of a prescribed 3-year course of study or five-eighths of a prescribed 4-year course of study; and 3) Certify in writing under oath that the student has read, is familiar with, and will abide by the Rules of Professional Conduct.
 There is a $50 application fee and several other parts to the application.
 Visit our forms library to review the details of the Washington Court Appearance requirements.